signalogic/SigSRF_SDK/paTest_readme.md

 After installing the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), below are notes and example command lines for the paTest<sup> 1</sup> demo.
 The demo has two (2) purposes:

- - show a predictive analytics application that applies algorithms and deep learning to continuous log data in orderf to predict failure anomalies
+ - show a predictive analytics application that applies algorithms and deep learning to continuous log data in order to predict failure anomalies

  - provide an example application, including Java and C/C++ source code, that interfaces to Spark and SigSRF software, and shows examples of API usage for both